zacanger/niddesa/text/generated-translations/cullaniddesa/19-chinese-amazon.md

-name, equivalent to the name, the real equivalent of the name of the person, the incarnation, the death of the worldly, Bishop worldman, Jieu Lou Sun Zun, Ju Na-han Worldom, Kaye Worldom, those Buddha, Worldom is the same name, equal to the name, Shakyamuni Worldworld also belongs to those Buddha, Worldest is the same name, equal to the name.
+name, equivalent to the name, the real equivalent of the name of the person, the incarnation, the death of the worldly, Bishop worldman, Jieu Lou Sun Zun, Ju Na-han Worldom, Kaye Worldom, those Buddha, Worldom is the same name, equal to the name, Sakyamuni Worldworld also belongs to those Buddha, Worldest is the same name, equal to the name.
 So Buddha is the real name.

 "Brahmen!
 "I serve": "The Worldman was relied upon by me, served, worshipped,